Newlin Investment Company

 Series B in 2014

-Sharp Edge Labs, Inc. is a biotechnology company based in Pittsburgh, Pennsylvania, specializing in the development of biosensors aimed at enhancing drug discovery and understanding cellular biology.
-The company creates Fluorogenic Activating Modules (FAMs) that enable precise detection of cellular trafficking, which is essential for high-throughput screening and subsequent analysis.
-Additionally, Sharp Edge Labs produces single-chain antibody fragments that activate specially designed fluorescent dyes and assays for receptor internalization.
-Their research focuses on addressing monogenic diseases, trafficking defects, and initiatives driven by patient needs.
-Key programs include efforts to correct the trafficking defect in deltaF508 CFTR to improve lung function, as well as developing trafficking assays for lysosomal storage disorders and Parkinson's disease.
-The company was initially known as Sharp Edge Technologies, Inc. and has been operational since its incorporation in 2010.
+Sharp Edge Labs, Inc. is a biotechnology company based in Pittsburgh, Pennsylvania, specializing in the development of biosensors for drug discovery and cellular biology research.
+The company creates Fluorogenic Activating Modules (FAMs) that enable accurate detection of cellular trafficking, facilitating high-throughput screening and subsequent analysis.
+Its offerings include single-chain antibody fragments that activate fluorescence in specially designed dyes, assays for receptor internalization, and fluorogenic sensor dyes.
+Sharp Edge Labs focuses on addressing monogenic diseases, trafficking defects, and patient-driven discovery, with specific programs aimed at correcting trafficking defects in conditions such as cystic fibrosis and Parkinson's disease, as well as addressing lysosomal storage disorders.
+Originally known as Sharp Edge Technologies, Inc., the company was incorporated in 2010.

 Safaba Translation Solutions